Go to page content

 • A jaw injury

-• Musculoskeletal disorders such as osteoarthritis, fibromyalgia, or rheumatoid arthritis
+• Musculoskeletal disorders such as osteoarthritis, fibromyalgia (a chronic, pain-causing condition), or rheumatoid arthritis

 • A dislocation of the disc inside the TMJ